trpc/trpc/www/docs/server/validators.md

 - Checking that data returned from untrusted sources is correct
 - Ensure that you are not returning more data to the client than necessary

-Validators are used to infer the input and output types of your procedures.

 :::info
 If output validation fails, the server will respond with an `INTERNAL_SERVER_ERROR`.